Money Never Sleeps: Big money tips for small business owners

 But these sites are phony, and if they don’t charge you an upfront fee, they ask you to fill out a form with all your personal information – which they’ll then use to steal your identity and run up big bills in your name.

 NEVER reveal personal data until you thoroughly research who’s asking for it.

 3. Funding kit scams

 Here’s another kind of email you’re likely to get.
 It usually goes something like this…

 “You have been selected to receive an INTEREST-FREE Government Grant.
 This Grant Kit could put thousands of dollars in your pocket.
 Many grants go unclaimed every year – because most people don’t know about these programs.
 Don’t let this happen to you!”

 Basically, this scam plays upon your suspicion that securing a business loan is so complicated, there must be a shortcut.
 Maybe you’ve heard the federal government is somehow involved in small business loans.
 So yeah, this makes sense, right?
 But as we said earlier, the federal government backs SBA loans but doesn’t make them.
-Never respond to such emails.

 “Starting a small business?
 Need a Consultant or Agent to work for YOU?
 We can help!
 Best fees in the industry!”

-Again, this preys upon your fear that you’ll need to hire an expert to find you the best small business loans out there.
+Again, this plays upon your fear that you need to hire an expert to find you the best small business loans out there.
 And indeed, there are reputable loan brokers.
-But they seldom solicit you via email, and they never charge an upfront fee like these scammers – and of course, they’ll also require all your personal info.
+But they seldom solicit you via email, and they never charge an upfront fee like these scammers are sure to do – and of course, they’ll also require all your personal info.

-One more shady email: “We have a potential investor lined up for your business.
+“We have a potential investor lined up for your business.
 Over $1 million of funding, in your bank account within 24 hours!
 No need to give up ownership!
 Just send in your $1,000 transaction fee!”